-A box of mass m with mirrored interior walls contains a mix of hot atoms and EM radiation.
+A box with mirrored interior walls contains a mix of hot atoms and EM radiation.
 Through a briefly opened shutter, the box emits an amount of EM radiation with energy E, upwards.

 If the box is initially at rest, what is the velocity of the box afterwards?